-Cerbo allows you to process credit card transactions and recurring subscription payments via your Stripe account.
-The EMR communicates with Stripe via an API, meaning that once you set up your Stripe account and we connect to it, you continue to handle billing inside Cerbo, rather than having to go to an external website or application.
+Cerbo allows you to process credit card transactions and recurring subscription payments via Stripe.
+This happens via an API, meaning that once you set up your Stripe account and connected your Cerbo EHR, you will continue to handle billing inside Cerbo directly.

 This help section describes how you set up and connect your Stripe account to begin processing credit cards via the EMR and Patient Portal.

-Toggle into Live mode by clicking the toggle button in the upper left hand corner of your Stripe dashboard.
-You can go back to Test mode at any time, but can only process credit card payments in Live mode.
+Once that is done, make sure you're in live mode using the toggle button at the bottom of the Stripe menu.
+Click the toggle to change away from Viewing test data.
+You can go back to Test mode at any time (but can only process credit card payments in Live mode).

 Linking Stripe to your Cerbo EHR